wallarm/product-documentation/docs/latest/api-attack-surface/api-surface.md

 ![API Attack Surface Discovery](../images/api-attack-surface/aasm-api-surface.png)

-## Issues addressed by API Attack Surface Discovery
+## Addressed issues

 Knowing the full list of your organization's external APIs is the first step in mitigating potential security risks as unmonitored or undocumented APIs can become potential entry points for malicious attacks.

 The **API Attack Surface Discovery** Wallarm component helps to solve these issues by providing the following:

-* Automatic detection of external hosts and open ports for your selected domains.
+* Automatic detection of external hosts for your selected domains.
+* Automatic detection of found hosts' open ports.
 * Automatic detection of found hosts' APIs.

     The following **API types** (protocols) can be detected: JSON-API, GraphQL, XML-RPC, JSON-RPC, OData, gRPC, WebSocket, SOAP, WebDav, HTML WEB.

     HTML WEB — an HTML Web page designed for human access with browsers.
 It can be a static HTML Web page or a single HTML page of an application that, in turn, may access some API.

-* Automatic WAAP score evaluation for found hosts.
+* Automatic [WAAP score](#waap-score) evaluation for found hosts.
 * Overall WAAP score of the entire API surface.
 * Asset summaries by security vendor, data center, and location.